ashrf288/Reading-notes/401Readings/big0notation.md

 as the input gorws it will takes double the time or memory from befor adding that input

-you can start evalute data structre base on how they evalute different things (like insert) you need to use somthing that will abetter grade big O  that the other

 ### example:
 linked -list : uses O(1) for adding to start of array